Miami: Economy

-During the mid-2000s, the city witnessed its largest real estate boom since the Florida land boom of the 1920s, and the city had well over a hundred approved high-rise construction projects.
+During the mid-2000s, Miami witnessed its largest real estate boom since the Florida land boom of the 1920s, and the city had well over a hundred approved high-rise construction projects.
 However, only 50 were actually built.
-Rapid high-rise construction led to fast population growth in the Miami's inner neighborhoods, with Downtown, Brickell and Edgewater becoming the fastest-growing areas of the city.
-The city currently has the seven tallest (as well as fifteen of top twenty) skyscrapers in the state of Florida, with the tallest being the 868 ft Panorama Tower.
+A rapid wave of Manhattanization, or high-rise construction, led to fast population growth in Miami's inner neighborhoods, with Downtown, Brickell and Edgewater becoming the fastest-growing areas of Miami.
+Miami currently has the seven tallest, as well as fifteen of top twenty, skyscrapers in the state of Florida, with the tallest being the 868 ft Panorama Tower.

 The housing market crash of 2007 caused a foreclosure crisis in the area.
 Like other metro areas in the United States, crime in Miami is localized to specific neighborhoods.
-In a 2016 study by the website 24/7 Wall Street, Miami was rated as the worst U.S. city in which to live, based on crime, poverty, income inequality, education, and housing costs that far exceed the national median.

-Miami International Airport (MIA) and PortMiami are among the nation's busiest ports of entry, especially for cargo from South America and the Caribbean.
-PortMiami is the world's busiest cruise port, and MIA is the busiest airport in Florida and the largest gateway between the United States and Latin America.
-Due to its strength in international business, finance and trade, the city has among the largest concentration of international banks in the country, primarily along Brickell Avenue in Brickell, Miami's financial district.
+Miami International Airport (IATA: MIA) and PortMiami are among the nation's busiest ports of entry, especially for cargo from South America and the Caribbean.
+PortMiami is the world's busiest cruise port.
+Miami International Airport is the busiest airport in Florida and the largest gateway between the United States and Latin America.
+Due to its strength in international business, finance and trade, Miami has among the largest concentration of international banks in the country, primarily along Brickell Avenue in Brickell, Miami's financial district.
 Miami was the host city of the 2003 Free Trade Area of the Americas negotiations.

 Miami is the home to the National Hurricane Center and the headquarters of the United States Southern Command, responsible for military operations in Central and South America.
 Miami is also an industrial center, especially for stone quarrying and warehousing.
-These industries are centered largely on the western fringes of the city near Doral and Hialeah.
+These industries are centered largely on the western fringes of Miami near Doral and Hialeah.

-According to the U.S. Census Bureau in 2012, Miami had the fourth highest percentage of family incomes below the federal poverty line out of all large cities in the United States, behind Detroit, Michigan, Cleveland, Ohio, and Cincinnati, Ohio, respectively.
+In the 2012 census, Miami had the fourth highest percentage of family incomes below the federal poverty line out of all large cities in the United States, behind Detroit, Cleveland, and Cincinnati, respectively.
 Miami is also one of the very few cities in the U.S. where the local government has gone bankrupt, in 2001.

-The Little Fire Ant (Wasmannia auropunctata) is an invasive agricultural pest here.
+The Little Fire Ant, Wasmannia auropunctata, is an invasive agricultural pest in parts of Miami.